A flower box! The easiest, cheapest way to add curb appeal!

 I have always loved our faux-window (If you’re curious what’s behind that window, it’s our master bedroom closet)….

 But never have known how to make it pop.
 Not sure, why I didn’t think of this sooner, but why not some hardware…..
 Amazon Affiliate Link

 And with the crazy price of wood right now, this is the perfect project that won’t break the bank, but still brings all the curb appeal.

 THE CHEAPEST WAY TO MAKE A FLOWER BOX

-Instructions are based upon 50″ long and 12″ deep flower box
+Instructions are based upon a 50″ long and 12″ deep flower box

 Picket fencing strips (6) (amount needed, dependent upon size of flower box)